tinacms/tina.io/content/docs/getting-started/cms-set-up.md

 The `enabled` property _enables or disables_ the CMS, meaning that content is editable when this values is true.
 The CMS is _enabled by default_.
 We set this property to `false` so the editor can manually enable the CMS (we'll configure that at the next step).

 The `sidebar` property controls the _Sidebar UI_.
-The sidebar can render forms, menus, and UI that connect with content editing actions.
+The sidebar can render forms, menus, and other UI that connect with content editing actions.
 It will not render unless the CMS is enabled.
 Reference [the documentation](/docs/ui#sidebar-configuration) to see how you can configure this further.

-The config options are a **key part of constructing your custom CMS**.
+The CMS options are a **key part of constructing the CMS**.
 Read further on [additional CMS options](/docs/cms#cms-configuration) that can be passed.

 ## Enabling the CMS

 Now the CMS is configured, but it is not enabled.
-Let's wire up the 'Edit This Site' button to toggle between [enabled / disabled](/docs/cms#disabling--enabling-the-cms) CMS states.
+Let's wire up the 'Edit This Site' button to [enable and disable](/docs/cms#disabling--enabling-the-cms) the CMS.

-We'll use the `useCMS` hook to get the CMS object from the context provided by `TinaProvider`.
-This hook can be very useful throughout your App when needing to [access or update](/docs/cms#accessing-the-cms-object) the CMS.
+We'll use the `useCMS` hook to get the CMS object from the `TinaProvider`.
+This hook can be useful throughout your App when needing to [access or update](/docs/cms#accessing-the-cms-object) the CMS.

 ### The Steps